Authentication

 Tableau Cloud supports multiple authentication types, which you can configure on the Authentication page.

-In addition to the authentication type you configure for your site, multi-factor authentication (MFA) through your SSO identity provider (IdP) is a Tableau Cloud requirement beginning 1st February 2022.
-If your organisation doesn’t work directly with an SSO IdP, you can use Tableau with MFA authentication to meet the MFA requirement.
+Regardless of the authentication type you configure for your site, multi-factor authentication (MFA) is required when accessing Tableau Cloud.
+This contractual requirement went into effect 1 February 2022.
 For more information, see About multi-factor authentication and Tableau Cloud below.

-• Google: If your organisation uses Google applications, you can enable Tableau Cloud to use Google accounts for single sign-on (SSO) with MFA using OpenID Connect.
+Google: If your organisation uses Google applications, you can enable Tableau Cloud to use Google accounts for single sign-on (SSO) with MFA using OpenID Connect (OIDC).
 When you enable Google authentication, users are directed to the Google sign-in page to enter their credentials, which are stored by Google.

-• Salesforce: If your organisation uses Salesforce, you can enable Tableau Cloud to use Salesforce accounts for single sign-on (SSO) with MFA using OpenID Connect.
+Salesforce: If your organisation uses Salesforce, you can enable Tableau Cloud to use Salesforce accounts for single sign-on (SSO) with MFA using OpenID Connect (OIDC).
 When you enable Salesforce authentication, users are directed to the Salesforce sign-in page to enter their credentials, which are stored and managed in Salesforce.
 Minimal configuration may be required.
 For more information, see Salesforce Authentication.

-• SAML: Another way to use SSO is through SAML.
+SAML: Another way to use SSO is through Security Assertion Markup Language (SAML).
 To do this, use a third-party identity provider (IdP) with MFA, and configure the site to establish a trust relationship with the IdP.
 When you enable SAML, users are directed to the IdP’s sign-in page, where they enter their SSO credentials, already stored with the IdP.

 Notes: